teuben/pitp2016/packages.md

 have an account.
 Look in /data/pitp/software.
 If you want to work on one of the cluster nodes, be sure to create your own directory within /data/pitp/ and work within that.
+Please read http://www.sns.ias.edu/computing/servers carefully where you should and should not compute.

 --------------------------------------------------------------------------------